Updated: August 5, 2021

 1. Understand the terms and conditions.

 Know exactly what you’re getting to avoid any surprises later on.
-Particularly know the interest rate, annual fee, and all the other fees and charges.
+Particularly know the interest rate, annual fee, and all the other charges.

 A friend thought the interest rate of his credit card was just 2.25%.
 It turns out, it’s just for supermarket purchases and all others, it’s 3.50%.